-IMMUNISATION:
+IMMUNISATION

 The State government has increased requirements for immunisation.
 These changes are aimed at increasing the rates of immunisation for all children.
-HillSide supports all children being vaccinated and works with the Health Department in immunisation implementing ethical programmes.
+HillSide supports all children being vaccinated and works with the Health Department in implementing ethical immunisation programmes.
 It is now law that no child may be enrolled in Kindergarten unless they have been fully immunised.
-Therefore, any request to enrol unimmunised child an into HillSide's Kindergarten programme will be declined.
+Therefore, any request to enrol an unimmunised child into HillSide's Kindergarten programme will be declined.

-HillSide does offer enrolment places to unimmunised children from Pre-Primary to Year 12, however, it does not encourage the nonimmunisation of children.
-It is recognised that the law does not prevent enrolment on the basis of immunisation from Pre-Primary onwards.
+HillSide does offer enrolment places to unimmunised children from Pre-Primary to Year 12, however, it does not encourage the non-immunisation of children.
+It is recognised that the law currently does not prevent enrolment on the basis of immunisation from Pre-Primary onwards.
 However, any unimmunised child will be excluded from school in the event of a notifiable disease.
 The Health Department now also requires full disclosure of student data in relation to immunisation status.

-FEES:
+FEES

-The school Fees and Charges schedule for 2021 is shown at the back of this booklet
+The school Fees and Charges schedule for 2022 is available on the College website.